 Angela: Yes, but only accidentally, so it doesn't count.

 - In the Christmas episode of the same show and season, the team gets given an antidote for a fungus they might have inhaled.
-Booth has a bad reaction and pretty much gets high.
-What makes it even better is he starts doing this after a laundry list of side effects are read off to them, including vomiting and skin rashes, making Hodgens proclaim,
+Booth has a bad reaction and gets high.
+What makes it even better is he starts doing this after a laundry list of side effects are read off to them, including vomiting and skin rashes, making Hodgins proclaim,

 "That is so not fair."